Journalism and the challenge of hate spin

 Hate Spin considers whether analysis of the phenomenon focuses too much on speech and not enough on actions in a comparison with Muslims in Tennessee in the US and Christians in West Java, Indonesia.

-While the Murfreesboro Centre in Tennessee now exists, in Java the church goers are still operating out of their homes and worshiping as a means of protest outside the President’s house.
+While the Murfreesboro Centre in Tennessee now exists, in Java the churchgoers are still operating out of their homes and worshipping as a means of protest outside the President’s house.

-“Then you realise that this is happening all over the place partly for practical reasons, if the police are outnumbered and under resourced, the solution is to take the side which side is bigger.
-This very worrying for free speech.”
+“Then you realise that this is happening all over the place partly for practical reasons, if the police are outnumbered and under-resourced, the solution is to take the side which side is bigger.
+This is very worrying for free speech.”

 The book also explores how the Hindu-right, led by India‘s President Nahendra Modi, has copied the tactic of claiming offense on a wide scale from the Muslim-right.